-The buildings are 120,000 and 150,000 Square Feet respectively.
+The buildings are 120,000 and 150,000 square feet respectively.
 An economical, long-span, pre-engineered building system with a low slope, metal, standing seam roof was a perfect match.
 Project cost for Building 130 is comfortably under $100.00 per square foot.
-Centered in the west façade is the public entry area capped with a 1,400 sf clerestory houses the main training room, visitor’s lobby and public conference rooms.
+Centered in the west façade is the public entry area capped with a 1,400-square-foot clerestory houses the main training room, visitor’s lobby, and public conference rooms.
 The exterior of this highlight wall is clad with shingled zinc-coated copper panels.

 Building 131 features a custom-designed cafeteria that opens to an outdoor plaza between the two buildings.
 Use of natural materials and nature themes reinforce the client’s focus on environmental sustainability while the new office and cafe spaces demonstrate their commitment to employee satisfaction and comfort.